IBM-Cloud/nodejs-MEAN-stack/README.md

 Please create a pull request with your desired changes.

 ## Troubleshooting
 The primary source of debugging information for your app running in the cloud are the logs.
-To see them, use the [Code Engine](https://cloud.ibm.com/codeengine/projects) wbe interface.
+To see them, use the [Code Engine](https://cloud.ibm.com/codeengine/projects) web interface.

 <img src="ReadME-Images/log-mon.png">